 The recipe comes from the Mast Brotherscookbook.
-For those unfamiliar, they are makers and purveyors of fine chocolate.
+For those unfamiliar, they are makers of fine chocolate.
 I’m almost embarrassed to admit this, but I was sold on their chocolate before I sampled it.
 First of all, the chocolate bars are wrapped in gorgeous heavyweight Italian papers with print motifs worthy of covering the walls of 111 Archer Avenue.
 I’ve taken to using them as bookmarks for the cookbook.
-Secondly, the bristly faces and serious gazes of the brothers Mast remind me of my husband.
-How easily I am gentled by sentimentality.
+Secondly, the bristly, serious faces of the brothers Mast resemble my husband.
+I am gentled by sentimentality.

 Luckily my sentiments were not at the expense of good taste.
-Never have I enjoyed chocolate so profoundly dark and sharp.
+This chocolate is profoundly dark and sharp.
 A chocolate fruity and floral; untamed and yet refined.
 If you have the opportunity to try this chocolate, take it.
-I think you'll find my description to be accurate.

 Since this recipe requires a whopping 15 ounces of chopped dark chocolate, I used 10 ounces of block dark chocolate that I already had on hand.
 I mixed this chocolate into the cookie dough.
 The remaining 5 ounces came from two bars of Mast Brothers chocolate: Stumptown Coffee and Sea Salt.
 I chopped these bars and sprinkled them over the cookies mid-bake.
 The unsung hero of this confection is the cookie batter.
 It is the yin to the snappy dark chocolate’s yang.
 It puffs slightly in the oven and then sinks down to create a slight pillow.

 That’s pretty much chocolate chip cookie perfection, if you ask me.